 “The recession killed retirement plans and that has changed a lot about how and when I contact prospects.
 For example, I call on Saturday mornings because a lot of seniors still work.
 You will miss a lot of opportunities if you only call during the daytime in the week.”

-Why do you think your approach works?
+Why do you think your Medicare first approach works?